reczoo/FuxiCTR/tutorials/v1.0/README.md

 ## Tutorials v1.0

-Here are the tutorials for FuxiCTR v1.0: https://github.com/xue-pai/FuxiCTR/tree/v1.0.2.post
+The tutorials for FuxiCTR v1.0: https://github.com/xue-pai/FuxiCTR/tree/v1.0.2.post

 1. [Run the demo to understand the overall workflow](./1_run_the_demo.ipynb)